 Definitely.
 Crime and Punishment is a classic novel that has captivated readers for generations.
 It delves into the complex nature of human conscience and the consequences of one's actions.

-Yes, it is.
-Crime and Punishment is widely regarded as a classic realist novel that presents a detailed and gritty portrayal of human nature and society.
+Yes, it was.
+Crime and Punishment is widely regarded as a realist novel due to its detailed and gritty portrayal of social and psychological aspects of its characters' lives.